Skip to Content

 Inner planets<1% combinedMercury, Venus, Earth, Mars — negligible

-Key insight: The scalar balance (Laws 3 + 5) is the genuine constraint — it determines the d-values and cannot be achieved by arbitrary configurations.
-The vector balance is guaranteed by the eigenmode structure regardless of the specific ascending node periods chosen.
-See the Balance Explorer in the 3D simulation for an interactive demonstration with single-mode and multi-mode toggle.
+The scalar balance (Laws 3 + 5) is the genuine constraint — it determines the d-values and cannot be achieved by arbitrary configurations.
+The vector balance is guaranteed by the eigenmode structure regardless of the specific ascending node periods.
+The Balance Explorer in the 3D simulation lets you toggle single-mode vs multi-mode interactively.

-Each planet’s ascending node regression period takes the form 8H/N for an integer N, with Jupiter and Saturn locked to a shared N=36.
-The eight integers jointly reproduce JPL’s J2000-fixed-frame ascending-node trends to ~4.3″/century across all 7 fitted planets.
+Each planet’s ascending node regression period takes the form 8H/N for integer N, with Jupiter and Saturn locked at a shared N=36.
+Across all 7 fitted planets, the 8H/N integers reproduce JPL’s J2000-fixed-frame ascending-node trends with cumulative residual ~5.8″/century (~0.8″/century per planet).

 PlanetPeriodNote